Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 4.md

 However, there’s one further optimization we can employ.
 Sampling all the bones in a clip (a pose) is significantly faster than sampling each bone one-by-one.
 We can use the `SamplePose()` method for this.
-However, this requires a third argument which specifies a `weight`.
+This requires a third argument which specifies a `weight`.
 When using pose sampling, weight blending is built-in for performance reasons.
 For a single clip, we can set this to `1f`.
 Afterwards, we have to call `EndSamplingAndSync()`.

 ```csharp